lrkrol/Noctifer-Music/docs/README.md

 Noctifer Music uses the HTML5 `audio` tag to serve the music.
 Thus, format support is entirely dependent on your browser.

-The [**live demo**](https://music.lrk.tools/demo) has a selection of common file formats available to give them a try.
+The [**live demo**](https://music.lrk.tools/demo) has a selection of common file formats available in the *Different formats* folder, so you can see what works in your browser.
+(The other folders contain MP3 files, which should work everywhere.)

 ### Metadata

-Relevant metadata is read using James Heinrich's [getID3](https://github.com/JamesHeinrich/getID3).
+The songs' metadata is read using James Heinrich's [getID3](https://github.com/JamesHeinrich/getID3).
 For most file formats, this includes artist, track title, album title, year, and album art.

 ### Custom playlist